MileHacker Logo

 Nearby Destinations

-The Kouré Giraffe Reserve, approximately 60 km (37 miles) southeast of Niamey, hosts the last wild West African giraffes.
+The Kouré Giraffe Reserve, approximately SIXTY kilometers (37 miles) to the southeast of Niamey, hosts the last wild West African giraffes.
 It is a worthwhile visit for wildlife observation.

 A trip to Kouré suggests a private vehicle, with a 4x4 recommended due to road conditions.
-One may charter a taxi for the day or arrange transport through hotels or local people tour operators.
+One may charter a cab for the day or set up transportation through hotels or local tour operators.

 Planning Your Kouré Trip